BuildACell/liposome-kit/protocol-list.md

 ### Danelon et al, Angew.
 Chem.
 Int.
 Ed, 2012

-A method for hydration of a lipid film stratified over glass beads has been described by [Danelon et al, Angew.
+A method for hydration of a lipid film stratified over 0.2 mm glass beads has been described by [Danelon et al, Angew.
 Chem.
 Int.
 Ed, 2012](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201107123);
-similar experiments (not referred to TX-TL reactions) can be found in an [MDPI Life paper](http://www.mdpi.com/2075-1729/5/1/969).
+similar experiments (not referred to TX-TL reactions, and using 2 mm glass beads) can be found in an [MDPI Life paper](http://www.mdpi.com/2075-1729/5/1/969).

 ### Spencer et al, JoVE, 2013